 There are so many finger pokes in the course of a day that we allow our grandson to choose which finger and this helps him feel some sense of control.

-Little things can make a huge difference on how well you have the co-operation of a young child.
+Little things can make a huge difference in how well you have the co-operation of a young child.
 Again there are many types and your health care provider or pharmacist will likely recommend which to use.

 Insulin Syringes and Pen Needles

 Some people use Insulin Syringes and others use Pen Needles.
-Our grandson’s insulin is administered with a Pen Needle but we also have the all important EMERGENCY ONLY needle that is administered through a traditional syringe.
+Our grandson’s insulin is administered with a Pen Needle but we also have the all-important EMERGENCY ONLY needle that is administered through a traditional syringe.
 Whatever the delivery method you use it won’t take long to become proficient with it.
 Your health care provider will determine the best delivery system for your case.
-Regardless of the method of delivery for insulin you will go through a lot of Pen Needles or Insulin Syringes.
+Regardless of the method of delivery for insulin, you will go through a lot of Pen Needles or Insulin Syringes.

-In our case our grandson has his long acting insulin upon waking and then his regular insulin after each meal, so for him that is an average of 4 shots per day, every day without fail.
+In our case our grandson has his long-acting insulin upon waking and then his regular insulin after each meal, so for him, that is an average of 4 shots per day, every day without fail.

 It can be pretty traumatic for a young child so we let him choose his site which gives him some sense of control.
 This helps tremendously in gaining his co-operation at injection time.